microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtMobileAppConfiguration.md

   - `[UserName <String>]`: The User Name that is being reported
   - `[UserPrincipalName <String>]`: UserPrincipalName.

-DEVICESTATUSSUMMARY <IMicrosoftGraphManagedDeviceMobileAppConfigurationDeviceSummary>: Contains properties, inherited properties and actions for an MDM mobile app configuration device status summary.
+DEVICESTATUSSUMMARY <IMicrosoftGraphManagedDeviceMobileAppConfigurationDeviceSummary1>: Contains properties, inherited properties and actions for an MDM mobile app configuration device status summary.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[ConfigurationVersion <Int32?>]`: Version of the policy for that overview
   - `[ConflictCount <Int32?>]`: Number of devices in conflict
   - `[ErrorCount <Int32?>]`: Number of error devices